 And let’s not forget the others…

-Due to the versatility of the IGT classification, many non-native grapes are also grown.
+Due to the versatility of the IGT classification, they allow the growing of many non-native grapes.
 Over recent years Chardonnay has become increasingly popular and a lot of producers are releasing high quality and tasty white wines.Not generally as buttery as their French counterparts, the results are often fresh and fruity whilst retaining their minerality and acidity, with some extremely delicious outcome.
 There are many other non-Tuscan plantings, including a Pinot Gris/Incrocio Manzoni blend as well as an organic Chenin/Sauvignon Blanc (herbaceous and floral with some creamy honeyness) Chardonnay, Riesling, Sauvignon Blanc.
 The result of so many varieties being planted is the choice of some amazing blends, meaning that not only is this region starting to create some really inventive and tasty whites, there is also the guarantee to be something to suit everyone’s palate.